Tour participants 'Remember Orr'

 Alan Millar was next, who chatted about the role of the Ulster Scots language in the area, and then read out a number of Ulster Scots poems.

-He focused on the weaver poets from the Ballynure area, who through their poems, documented the United Irish period.
+He focused on the weaver poets from the East Antrim/Ballynure area, who through their poems, documented the United Irish period.

 Also, in the Church building Mark Doherty gave a recount of the women in 1798 and played a few tunes on his whistle.